hannahishimwe/LusoTech/README.md

 | erp_receipt_posted | boolean | ERP flag |
 | po_acceptance_blocked | boolean | PO block flag |

+The lots table has been filled with dummy data in order for the query agent to have more data to answer queries with.

 ## Workflow Overview